-5.9 Interrupt register configurations
+5.10 Interrupt register configurations

-There are six configurable interrupts in the MMA8453Q.
-These are data-ready, motion/freefall, tap (pulse), orientation, transient, and auto-sleep events.
-These six interrupt sources can be routed to one of two interrupt pins.
+There are seven configurable interrupts in the MMA8451Q: data ready, motion/freefall, tap (pulse), orientation, transient, FIFO and auto-sleep events.
+These seven interrupt sources can be routed to one of two interrupt pins.
 The interrupt source must be enabled and configured.
 If the event flag is asserted because the event condition is detected, the corresponding interrupt pin, INT1 or INT2, will assert.